petermsiegel/F-string-APL/README.md

 ### Shortcuts With Individual Expressions

 Shortcuts often make sense with individual expressions, not just entire **Code fields**.
-They can be put in parentheses and manipulated like ordinary APL functions.
+They can be manipulated like ordinary APL functions; since they are just that -- ordinary APL functions -- under the covers.
 Here, we display one boxed value above the other.

 ```